TheDeanLab/navigate-at-scale/docs/source/user_guide/autonomous_routines.rst

 vial height, and other such parameters.
 This allows for the application of this program to many reconfigurable environments.
 Consider if the robot arm or carousel subsystems must be repositioned or a new microscope or environment has been setup.
-Simply relocate the critical loading zones using the robot arm and update the configuration data accordingly.
+Simply relocate the critical loading zones using the robot arm and update the configuration data accordingly, which can be found in the ``autonomous_robotic_sample_handling/config/configuration.yaml`` file.
 The **navigate** program can continue running as expected.

 .. note::